chevere/docs/packages/VarDump.md

 # VarDump

+The **VarDump** component provides an alternative to [var_dump](https://www.php.net/var-dump) with a richer feature set, including formatting for the generation of a myriad of dump documents.

+## Installing

 ```sh
 composer require chevere/var-dump
 ```

-The `Chevere/VarDump` namespace component provides an alternative to [var_dump](https://www.php.net/var-dump) with a richer feature set, including formatting for the generation of a myriad of dump documents.

 ## Helpers